 I researched possible healthcare careers and came across the role of an orthoptist.
 I discovered that it was a hospital-based role, treating both adults and children with eye movement disorders.
 It also combined my interest in the eyes and brain anatomy.

 During my work experience, I shadowed an orthoptist in the eye department at my local hospital.
-I saw what a difference the orthoptist made to the patients’ quality of life by treating their double vision, improving the vision in a lazy eye and managing squints.
+I saw what a difference the orthoptist made to the patients’ quality of life by treating double vision, improving a lazy eye and managing squints.
 I also experienced how dynamic the work was as each case was unique.
 That’s when I decided to enrol in the orthoptics BSc undergraduate programme.

-The staff and patients make work a joy, especially the children.
+The staff and patients make work a joy – especially the children.
 It’s great to know you’re making an impact on a child’s future.

 My role is a daily challenge and I love that because it makes every day interesting.

 In my current role, I work closely with the neuro-ophthalmologist in the eye department to diagnose and manage patients referred to the eye clinic with neurological conditions that can manifest into eye movement problems.
 These include conditions such as multiple sclerosis, Parkinson’s or patients with brain tumours.
-Sometimes, we as orthoptists, are the first people to identify these neurological conditions after assessing the patients’ eye movements.
+Sometimes, we are the first people to identify these neurological conditions after assessing the patients’ eye movements.
 This area greatly interests me and I hope to specialise in it one day.